IBMStreams/streamsx.eval_predicate/README.md

    e.
 No bitwise operations are supported at this time.

 5. It allows a rule expression that can refer to boolean, integer, float, string, set, list, map and other nested tuple attributes.
+In addition to having many built-in data types inside a collection, it allows list<TUPLE> by having user defined custom tuple data types inside a list.

 6. It allows certain level of subexpression chaining in a rule.